The Problem: How We Teach EKGs

 Tattered roll of ECG paper on a 12 Lead.

-This certainly works, however it takes years of clinical practice to collect a library of tracings that cover everything a student needs to know.
+This certainly works; however, it takes years of clinical practice to collect a library of tracings that cover everything a student needs to know.
 Providing extended examples of rhythms is difficult as printouts get very long.
-It's easy to end up with multiple foot / meter rolls of EKG tracings.
+It's easy to end up with multiple foot/meter rolls of ECG tracings.

 Photocopies